 “I just kept digging and stayed patient,” Offill said in his post race interview.
 “I knew if I didn’t force the issue with traffic and I paced myself, I would be a factor and it worked out at the end.”

 Placerville Speedway will return to action on September 24 with the third visit of the year by the King of the West Series to the El Dorado County Fairgrounds.

 For complete details of the 2016 Red Hawk Casino Championship Racing Season, visit Placerville Speedway’s official website at www.placervillespeedway.com.

-Join the nearly 8000 followers of Placerville Speedway on Facebook, where you can interact with fellow fans, drivers, and staff.
+Join over 8000 followers of Placerville Speedway on Facebook, where you can interact with fellow fans, drivers, and staff.
 You can also find Placerville Speedway on Twitter for schedule updates and more by following us @pvillespeedway.
-In addition, Placerville Speedway is now on Instagram.
+In addition, Placerville Speedway is also on Instagram.
 Please follow us @PvilleSpeedway.